React Quickstart

 import { useState } from 'react';

-function TodoList() { const [items, setItems] = useState([ { id: crypto.randomUUID(), text: 'Buy groceries' }, { id: crypto.randomUUID(), text: 'Read a book' }, { id: crypto.randomUUID(), text: 'Go for a walk' }, ]);
+function TodoList() { const [todos, setTodos] = useState([ { id: crypto.randomUUID(), text: 'Buy groceries' }, { id: crypto.randomUUID(), text: 'Read a book' }, { id: crypto.randomUUID(), text: 'Go for a walk' }, ]);

-return ( <> <ul> {items.map((item) => ( <li key={item.id}>{item.text}</li> ))} </ul> </> );}
+return ( <> <ul> {todos.map((todo) => ( <li key={todo.id}>{todo.text}</li> ))} </ul> </> );}

 export default TodoList;